 SESLHD clinicians are also committed to educating older people regarding their risk of developing delirium and addressing their concerns and those of their carers and families.
-This procedures consistent approach to preventing, assessing and managing delirium in older people integrates the principles of person-centred care.
+This procedure provides a consistent approach to preventing, assessing and managing delirium in older people and integrates the principles of person-centred care.